Does Fake Tan Cause Acne and Breakouts?

 Shower and exfoliate prior to tanning

-Exfoliate your body from head to toe the day before you apply self-tanner.
-This removes any dry flaky skin and the self-tanner will adhere to the skin more evenly and you won’t land up with dark patches or streaks.
+This removes any dry, flaky skin, and the self-tanner will adhere to the skin more evenly, and you won’t end up with dark patches or streaks.

 You can’t just wash it off

-If you are wanting to remove self-tanner though, you can check out my guide on that here.
+If you want to remove self-tanner, however, you can check out my guide on the topic here.

 Moisturize daily